-Type of tenure Maximum term arrangement Park category General Community Use category Other estates utilities and works associated as a social to a fact and to a fact and to a fact and a social to a social ciated with or ancillary to public utilities and provision ility of the council or public utility provider on the con over Crown and community land for the provision of public of services, or connections for premises adjoining the mmunity land in accordance with the Local Government Act the provisions of the Native Title Act 1993 , Division 8.7 of the This Plan of Management authorises the construction of structures for the purposes of stormwater management, t as prescribed in Section 28 of the Local Government (General) Regulation 2021 .
-This Plan authorises the continuant easements, and the creation of new drains, channels and easements.
-This Plan of Management expressly authorises the granting of easements over community land at Phillips Park for public pipes, conduits or other connections under the ground surface.
-This is limited to easements which connect premises adjusted to an existing water, sewer, drainage or electricity facility of Council or another public utility provider that is situated easements are authorised provided that: there is no feasi ible alternative to connecting to a facility on the comm munity land ity land in all cases, the applicant is to be responsible for all costs incurred by by Council in the creation of the easement. protection of park assets creation of any additional s, values and uses; and demonstration of a commun nillips Park is subject to conditions as required to ensure the nity and/or environmental benefit.
-Council will oppose the ents, in or through Phillips Park unless there is an advantage for ental benefit.
-Granting of easements above or on the surface of community land is not within the authority of this Plan of Management.
-These easemed include, but are not limited to, piping to a natural watercourse, piping from a facility on community land to a facility on private land, and private vehicular or pedestrian access.
+Type of tenure Maximum term Purpose for which tenure may be granted arrangement Park category Sportsground category General Community Use category Other estates utilities and works associated as a social to a fact and to a fact and to a fact and a social to a social ciated with or ancillary to public utilities and provision ility of the council or public utility provider on the con over Crown and community land for the provision of public of services, or connections for premises adjoining the mmunity land in accordance with the Local Government Act the provisions of the Native Title Act 1993 , Division 8.7 of the This Plan of Management authorises the construction of structures for the purposes of stormwater management, treas prescribed in Section 28 of the Local Government (General) Regulation 2021 .
+This Plan authorises the continue and easements, and the creation of new drains, channels and easements. pipes, conduits or other connections under the ground surface.
+This is limite r, sewer, drainage or electricity facility of Council or a ver community land at Phillips Park for public utilities, providing ed to easements which connect premises adjoining community another public utility provider that is situated on the land.
+Such there is no feasi ible alternative to connecting to a facility on the comm munity land there is no signi ficant impact on the condition or use of the commun ity land in all cases, the applicant is to be responsible for all costs incurred by by Council in the creation of the easement. nillips Park is subject to conditions as required to ensure the nity and/or environmental benefit.
+Council will oppose the ents, in or through Phillips Park unless there is an advantage for ental benefit. ed to, piping to a natural watercourse, piping from a munity land is not within the authority of this Plan of Management.
+These easemer course, piping from a facility on community land to a facility on private land, and